friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 ---

+#[fit] Now lets see it in Android

+---
-###GraphQL is great but Facebook forgot to open source an Android Client :disappointed:
+###We can't since Facebook did not open source an Android Client :disappointed:

 ![ original 80%](no_results.png)